recursioncat/CentralLib-Library_Management_with_python/README.md

 The App remembers the last page you read in a book and opens it from where you left off.
 Don't want it?
 Just press the Reset Button.

 ### 5. Sleek and Minimalist Design
-Although the Frontend Design is nothing to ride home about, considerable efforts have been made to create a clutter-free and Smooth User Experience.
+Although the Frontend Design is nothing to ride home about, considerable efforts have been made to create a clutter-free and Smooth User Experience. <br />
 ![uianimation-ezgif com-video-to-gif-converter](https://github.com/recursioncat/CentralLib-Library_Management_with_python/assets/125457882/343dcaf8-a71b-4f9a-a9c6-8383cee8ec14)